Areas of Interests

 - Sanofi-Aventis: MRI Analysis Center for the teriflunomide studies in multiple sclerosis National Institutes of Health: Combination Therapy in Multiple Sclerosis

-Jerry S. Wolinsky, M.D., is the interim chair of Neurology.
-He is also the Bartels Family Professor of Neurology and a member of the graduate faculty of the Graduate School of Biomedical Sciences at The University of Texas Health Science Center at Houston.
+Jerry S. Wolinsky, M.D. is a Bartels Family Professor of Neurology and a member of the graduate faculty of the Graduate School of Biomedical Sciences at The University of Texas Health Science Center at Houston.
+He directs the Multiple Sclerosis Research Group and the Magnetic Resonance Imaging Analysis Center at McGovern Medical School.

-At the Medical School, he directs the Multiple Sclerosis Research Group and the Magnetic Resonance Imaging Analysis Center.
-Dr. Wolinsky received his M.D. degree from The University of Illinois in 1969.
+Dr. Wolinsky received his M.D. from the University of Illinois in 1969.
 Residency training in clinical neurology, a fellowship in experimental neuropathology and faculty appointment at The University of California San Francisco followed.
 While in San Francisco his research interests concentrated on the pathogenesis of viral infections of the nervous system, and his clinical efforts began to focus on experimental therapeutics of infections of the central nervous system and multiple sclerosis.
 He subsequently joined the faculty of The Johns Hopkins University Schools of Medicine, and Hygiene and Public Health in 1978 before settling in Houston in 1983.
 In Baltimore he applied more molecular tools to his basic investigations and became more interested in the primary and secondary immunopathogenesis of neural disease.

 He is currently active in the design, implementation, conduct and analysis of clinical trials of multiple sclerosis and conducts basic and applied research in quantitative magnetic resonance imaging and magnetic resonance spectroscopic imaging in demyelinating diseases.
 He has served on review and advisory committees of the National Institutes of Health, the National Multiple Sclerosis Society, the Multiple Sclerosis International Federation, the Food and Drug Administration, numerous pharmaceutical houses, and the Sylvia Lawry Centre for Multiple Sclerosis Research.
 He was an Associate Editor of ACP Scientific American Medicine and is on the editorial board of Multiple Sclerosis Journal and Multiple Sclerosis and Related Diseases.